by Paul Magno

 Pavlik would then be humiliated in a catchweight, 170 lb. blow-out against Bernard Hopkins a little over a year after winning the lineal crown that Hopkins used to own.

-Pavlik would eventually drop his middleweight title in a bloody battle against Sergio Martinez in April of this year, only 10 days after being released from his first attempt at alcohol rehabilitation.
+Pavlik would eventually drop his middleweight title in a bloody battle against Sergio Martinez in April of this year, only 10 days after being released from his first attempt at alcohol rehabilitation at the best rehab center in Houston.

 The Youngstown, Ohio native has been known for his dogged determination in the ring, all the more impressive since father, Mike, revealed that his son had been battling his demons since after the first Taylor fight.
 Here’s hoping that Pavlik gets his life sorted out and can resume a career that was on the fast track to superstardom before being derailed by the excess of success.